For period ended September 30, 2020

 - Total International Stock Index Fund – Vanguard Total International Stock Index Fund seeks to track the investment performance of a composite index consisting of the Morgan Stanley Capital International Europe, Australasia, Far East (MSCI EAFE) Index and the Select Emerging Markets, unmanaged benchmarks representing developed and emerging foreign equity markets.

 - FTSE Social Index Fund – Vanguard FTSE Social Index Fund seeks to track a social screened index created and maintained by FTSE, a global index provider.
 The fund’s target index, the FTSE4Good US Select Index, encompasses more than 500 of the largest stocks in the United States.
-The FTSE index includes companies considered to have superior environmental polices, strong hiring and promotion records for women and minorities, and safe and healthy workplaces.
+The FTSE index includes companies considered to have superior environmental policies, strong hiring and promotion records for women and minorities, and safe and healthy workplaces.

 - Windsor Fund – Vanguard Windsor Fund seeks long-term capital appreciation and income by investing in a broadly diversified universe of large- and mid-capitalization value stocks.
 The Fund achieves diversification through a multi-manager structure, including both fundamental and quantitative styles.
 The advisors work independently, each employing its own process and strategy.